Men have a part to play

 Male attitudes are part of the problem – but men can also be part of the solution.
 That's why we are delighted that

-- the White Ribbon Campaign and Working With Men are supporting #March4Women
+- the White Ribbon Campaign is supporting #March4Women

 - inspirational men like Sadiq Khan, Newton Faulkner, Billy Bragg and David Arnold are supporting #March4Women